nurlicht/Apache-Kafka-to-go/tools/1.Doc_Search/README.md

 ## Goal
 - Forward problem
-  - Listig all Apache Kafka configuration properties and the associated "entities" (ex. <i>ssl.engine.factory.class - producer</i>)
+  - Listing all Apache Kafka configuration properties and the associated "entities" (ex. <i>ssl.engine.factory.class - producer</i>)
 - Inverse problem
   - Finding the list of "entities" associated with a given configuration property